-As a Principles of Responsible Investment (PRI) signatory, Northcape benefits from PRI's leading practice guidance through the rigorous PRI reporting framework, to identify continuous improvement opportunities for its Responsible Investment program.
+As a Principles for Responsible Investment (PRI) signatory, Northcape benefits from leading practice guidance through the PRI reporting framework, to identify continuous improvement opportunities for its Responsible Investment program.

 Roles and Responsibilities

 The Board is accountable for the approval, implementation, and review of the Responsible Investment Policy to ensure our approach contributes to meeting client obligations.
 Implementation of the Policy is a collective responsibility across all Northcape teams.